reasonsolo/cc_homework/README.md

   Suibian is a web search-engine with basic searching features and a simple web UI.
   Its ranking algorithm only takes word frequency into account so it's designed for single site seaching.
 It's based on *Crawler* and *Hind*, and the column names are even hard-coded.
+BTW, the searching engine is named by Li Muyuan(bruce).

 ## Usage
   - prepare crawler data

+        ./craw-web.sh your.starting.address

-  - start *Hind*
+  - run *Hind*

+        ./hd-index.sh /your/input/path /your/output/path

   - fire up Suibian Server:

         hbase-daemon.sh start thrift -p 60000

         ./manage.py runserver

-    then you can try address localhost:8000 in your browser
+    then you can try address "localhost:8000" in your browser